Andrew Combs (US), Support: Alasdair Bouch (UK), 13.9.2022, Café V lese. More info and tickets HERE.[/trim]

-Frankie & The Deadbeats are a new novelty on the Czech scene (the band was formed in August 2020), but the individual musicians have a turbulent history in famous Czech punk bands such as Hanba, Prague Conspiracy, Unholy Preachers, TiNG, Inverta Storca and others.
+Frankie & The Deadbeats are a still quite a novelty on the scene (the band was formed in August 2020), but the individual musicians have a turbulent history in famous Czech punk bands such as Hanba, Prague Conspiracy, Unholy Preachers, TiNG, Inverta Storca and others.
 In April 2021, they released their first single “Let It Rain” as a tasting of their first album, followed by the very first video “Cowboys & Dreamers”.
 “The Shining” album was published by Pushteek Records on 1st September 2021 (listen to HERE).
 If you haven’t seen them live yet you have something to look forward to.
 See you in Nashville!

 Tim Eriksen unites a mastery of traditional American and world folk styles with innovative arrangement, original and experimental music.
 “One of the best singers in music” according to producer T Bone Burnett, he has contributed extensively to films including Cold Mountain, for which he worked closely with Jack White, Ralph Stanley and Nicole Kidman, and his song I Wish The Wars Were All Over was chosen by Joan Baez to be her final recorded musical statement.
 His singing and storytelling, alternately heart breaking and hilarious, showcase his ability to bring a rare depth of musical and emotional experience even to those who are completely new to his “hardcore Americana” and world music sound.